KauanAg-devs/gmailandLinkedin-bot/README.md

 ⭐ Add stars to all my repositories on GitHub: https://github.com/nakigoe

-<b>24 January 2024 update:</b>
+<b>24 January 2024 major upgrade:</b>

+•  Added search by multiple locations and multiple occupations, see the arrays `us_locations`, `uk_locations`, and `linkedin_occupations`.
+You still might need to copy&#8209;n&#8209;paste the exact search URL from the actual search page to add other parameters than location and occupation.
+Currently only one optional parameter is added: `new connection is your 2-nd connection`.

-Element selectors update
+•  Element selectors update

 <b>19 January 2024 update:</b>

 Multi-search feature added:

-•  You can now add multiple people from your contacts, whom contacts you want to connect to;
+•  You can now add multiple people from your contacts, whom contacts you want to connect to, defined in `search_links_array`;

-•  You can now add multiple search queries (URLs from the Linkedin Search) as an array of links of any length.
-Important in cases where a specific query produces short list of results and you have to perform the same search in very specific locations.

 <b>20 October 2023 upgrade:</b>